MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/equippables-in-detail.md

 There can be more than one pose that's incorporated into a transition.
 For example, with the Wand, it's not just a linear transition from A to B; there can be a wrist flick and the durtation of that transition can be adjusted in the Animation Curve.

 ![______](../../../media/enhance-your-environment/equips-in-detail/007-animation-curve.png)

+Wand: The trigger is sent just before the last pose.
+If you're looking at the trigger activation that's sent by Mesh Interactable Setup, it sends it just before the last (pose?) there.

+TO DO: David said there's a GIF available with the transition of the sizes of a ball pose for the hand.
+A Cylinder holding, and a pinch kind of pose.
+That's accessible in the old hand pose or in the throw hand pose or in the aim hand pose in the setup options.
+21:00.
+The hand pose refers to the finger position (shows the avatar holding a coffee mug).
+Those are a series of dictated hand positions.
+Within the ball, pinch and cylinder, there's a flexible range that devs are able to tune.
+(Visual of the avatar holding a tea cup).
+This shows a small pinch vs. something else with a larger pinch.

+(David:)" We've created the prefabs in a way that devs can take their own art and if it's in a similar size and similar type of orientation, they can turn off ours (art?) and turn on theirs in the same structure.
+Each Equippable has a child object named "Artwork" which is where you can insert your custom model.

+Question: David mentioned that they're working on putting an avatar in the scene so devs have a basis of comparison for determining scale.
+He said it hasn't been approved yet.
+What's the status of that right now?
+Is this the object that Cameron talked about recently?